OlivierLD/LFSF/README.md

                                       [url.4]
 ```
 ##### To prevent the desktop from going to sleep (no screen saver)
-A Graphical Desktop will by default go to sleep if not solicited for a while, and we do not want that.
+A Graphical Desktop will by default go to sleep if not solicited for a while, and we might not want that.
 To fix it:

 - Edit `/etc/lightdm/lightdm.conf`
 - Have a/the line that starts with `xserver-command=` to look like `xserver-command=X -s 0 -dpms`